danreilly/quanet_hdl/README.md

 # qnicll, the low level library

-This fits into the qnic as:
+This fits into the qnic as shown.
+It's not ideal, but it's a first step.

 ![qnic layers!](assets/qnic_layers.png "qnic layers")